 The College is committed to ensuring equality of opportunity for all who learn and work here.
-We respect and value positively differences in race, gender, sexual orientation, disability, religion or belief and age.
-We strive vigorously to remove conditions that place people at a disadvantage and we will actively combat bigotry.
+It respects and value positively differences in race, gender, sexual orientation, disability, religion or belief and age.
+It strives vigorously to remove conditions that place people at a disadvantage and will actively combat bigotry.
 This policy is resourced, implemented and monitored on a planned basis.
-The College's Equality Policy is published on the College's Intranet site.

 The College publishes an annual Equality & Diversity Report and Scheme to ensure compliance with all relevant equality legislation including the Equality Act 2010.
 The College undertakes equality impact assessments on all new policies and procedures.
 Equality impact assessments are also undertaken for existing policies and procedures on a prioritised basis.